kapunga/config-talk/slides/slides.md

   * Comparison for equality or sorting.
   * Encoding/decoding instances into JSON.
   * Composing instances to create a new instance.
-* Lets you extend a classes behaviour without extending the class itself.
+* Lets you extend a types behaviour without extending the type itself.

 Note: You don't need to control the source code of the class being extended.
 Useful for working with legacy or Java libraries.

 ---

+### Representing Typeclasses

+* Typeclasses are borrowed from Haskell
+* Scala doesn't have first class support for typeclasses
+* Typeclasses are encoded in traits
+  * All typeclasses are traits
+  * Not all traits are typeclasses

+---

+### Typeclasses should be canonical

+* Typeclasses should be canonical
+* Should define something that is always true
+* Typeclasses are generally defined in libraries
+* Should rarely if ever define business logic

+Note: Does have a place in enterprise code, it's usually found in your nuts and bolts libraries and glue code

+---

 ### Where are typeclasses found?

-* Standard Library - Traits like `Ordering` for sorting
+* Standard Library - Traits like `Ordering[T]` for sorting
-* Spark - Traits like the _Dataset_ `Encoder`
+* Spark - Traits like the _Dataset_ `Encoder[T]`
 * Typelevel ecosystem
   * Convenience traits like cats `Show`
   * Functional Programming traits like cats `Monoid`, `Applicative`, & `Functor`